INTERSECT-DIAL/dial/README.md

   - Automatic: `python scripts/automated_client.py`
   - Manual: `python scripts/manual_client.py`

-CLI arg `--config` or environment variable `NEETER_CONFIG_FILE` should be a path to a valid JSON configuration.
+CLI arg `--config` or environment variable `DIAL_CONFIG_FILE` should be a path to a valid JSON configuration.
 If neither value is set, it will default to `local-conf.json` .

 - `local-conf.json` - If you set up the infrastructure locally via `docker compose up`, use this config file.